An Improved Approximation Algorithm for Maximin Shares: Introduction

 Each agent's MMS value is a specific objective that gives her an intuitive measure of the fairness of an allocation.
-This raises a natural question: Is there an allocation where each agent receives a bundle that is worth at least her MMS value?
+For example, Gates et al.~\cite{GatesGD20} showed that in real-life experiments maximin metric is preferred by participating agents over others.
+This raises a natural question: Is there an allocation where each agent receives a bundle worth at least her MMS value?
 An allocation satisfying this property is said to be maximin share allocation (MMS allocation), and if it exists, it provides strong fairness guarantees to each individual agent.
-However, Procaccia and Wang~\cite{procaccia2014fair} showed that MMS allocation might not exist, but a $\tfrac{2}{3}$-MMS allocation always exists, i.e., an allocation where each agent receives a bundle worth at least $\tfrac{2}{3}$ of their MMS value.
-Later, Ghodsi et al.~\cite{ghodsi2017fair} improved the factor by showing the existence of a $\tfrac{3}{4}$-MMS allocation using a sophisticated technique with very long analysis.
+However, Procaccia and Wang~\cite{procaccia2014fair}, through a clever counter-example, showed that MMS allocation might not exist but a $\tfrac{2}{3}$-MMS allocation always exists, i.e., an allocation where each agent receives a bundle worth at least $\tfrac{2}{3}$ of their MMS value.
+Later, Ghodsi et al.~\cite{ghodsi2017fair} improved the factor by showing the existence of a $\tf34$-MMS allocation using a sophisticated technique with a very challenging analysis.

-We note that these are only existential results, which do not provide any efficient algorithm to find such an allocation.
+We note that these are primarily existential results that do not provide any efficient algorithm to find such an allocation.
 The main issue in these techniques is the need for agents' MMS values.
-The problem of finding the MMS value of an agent is NP-hard,\footnote{Observe that the partition problem reduces to the MMS value problem with $n=2$.} but a polynomial time approximation scheme (PTAS) exists~\cite{woeginger1997polynomial}.
-Theoretically, one can use PTAS to find a $(\tfrac{3}{4}-\epsilon)$-MMS allocation for an $\epsilon>0$ in polynomial time.
+The problem of finding the MMS value of an agent is NP-hard,\footnote{Observe that the partition problem reduces to the MMS value problem with $n=2$.} but a polynomial-time approximation scheme (PTAS) exists~\cite{woeginger1997polynomial}.
+Theoretically, one can use PTAS to find a $(\tf34-\epsilon)$-MMS allocation for an $\epsilon>0$ in polynomial time.
 However, for practical purposes, such algorithms are not very useful for small $\epsilon$.
-Hence, finding an efficient algorithm to compute a $\tfrac{3}{4}$-MMS allocation remained open.
+Hence, finding an efficient algorithm to compute a $\tf34$-MMS allocation remained open.